aknackiron/testdroid-documentation/testdroid-cloud-integration/gradle/index.md

 ---
 layout: default
-title: Using Gradle With Testdroid
+title: Using Gradle With Bitbar Testing
 ---

 Regardless if you are using Android Studio (where Gradle is the default build system) you may use Gradle with other development tools.
-Here are the basic steps and instructions of how to use [Testdroid Gragle plugin](https://github.com/bitbar/testdroid-gradle-plugin) to build an instant and seamless bridge between your development environment and our devices at Testdroid Cloud.
+Here are the basic steps and instructions of how to use [Bitbar Testing Gragle plugin](https://github.com/bitbar/testdroid-gradle-plugin) to build an instant and seamless bridge between your development environment and our devices at Bitbar Testing.

-Testdroid Gradle Plugin takes care of automatically uploading your latest builds to Testdroid Cloud.
+Bitbar Testing Gradle Plugin takes care of automatically uploading your latest builds to Bitbar Testing.

 ![]({{site.github.url}}/assets/testdroid-cloud-integration/gradle/gradle_testdroid.jpg)

-## Step #1 - Install and Configure Testdroid Gradle Plugin
+## Step #1 - Install and Configure Bitbar Testing Gradle Plugin

 The installation of any Gradle compatible plugin is straightforward.
 There are two different gradle.build files - one